TheWisker/FormatterJS/README.md

 console.log(Formatter.format(new Date("November 20, 1998 03:25:00"))); //Prints to console the format for the passed Date() object.
 ```
 `Output: (03-25)`

+`Note: All examples are located under the /examples folder.`

 <h2 align="center">Author</h2>
 <div align="center">